SeongJinAhn/Recommendation/README.md

 <img src="/image/AGREE2.PNG" width="80%" height="80%">

 ## What is Attentional Network??
-목적 : Learns the importance of each feature interaction from data via a neural network.
+Learn the importance of each feature interaction from data via a neural network.
+Purpose : Learn the importance of each feature interaction
-기존 방법 : Augment a feature vector with products of features (aka. cross features) (Polynomial Regression)
+Common Solution1 : Augment a feature vector with product of features.(Poloynomial Regression : PR)
+Problem of CS1: In sparse dataset, only a few cross features are observed.
+So the parameters for unobserved cross features cannot be estimated.
+Common Solution2 : Learning an embedding vector for each feature, and estimate the weight for any cross feature (Factorization Matrix : FM)
+Problem of CS2 : May result in suboptimal prediction (local maxima) Solution they suggest : Attentive Facorization Matrix

 [Attentional Factorization Machines:Learning the Weight of Feature Interactions via Attention Networks](https://arxiv.org/abs/1708.04617)
 <img src="/image/attentive_network.PNG" width="80%" height="80%">